MaxDaten/brutal-recipes/src/recipes/nuclino-export-structure.md

 ## New Structure Idea

 - (Sub)-Categories in folders with index files with links to "items"
-- index.md can referre relative to different items/categories
+- index.md can referrer relative to different items/categories
   - should be possible from everywhere